 - On average, AmeriCorps members find affordable living in Jamaica Plain, Dorchester, Roxbury and Roslindale, and each pay between $500–$700/month with two to three roommates.

-Helpful links for your City Year in Boston
+Helpful links for your City Year in Greater Boston

-- Consult The Boston Calendar, The Boston Globe news + events calendar, Boston’s list of Farmers’ Markets for more fun things to do on a budget
+- Consult The Boston Calendar, The Boston Globe news + events calendar and Greater Boston’s list of Farmers’ Markets for more fun things to do on a budget

 - Borrow passes from the Boston Public Library for entrance to museums and other local attractions

-- Download the free Freedom Trail app and take a self-guided tour of Boston’s historic landmarks
+- Download the free Freedom Trail app and take a self-guided tour of Greater Boston’s historic landmarks

 - Listen to renowned authors at Harvard Bookstore Readings/Signings